NicolaSansom/Javascript30/27 - Click and Drag/readme.md

 ### Figuring when the user is clicking down

-To do this we have a `isDown` variable which we set to true on the `mousedown` event listeners and false on `mouseleave` & `mouseup` event listeners.
+To do this we have a `isDown` variable which we set to true on `mousedown` and false on `mouseleave` & `mouseup`

 ### Adding the zoom in effect when `isDown` is active

-When is `isDown` is active we add an active class which as a css animation zoom and in out effect for `mouseleave` & `mouseup`.
+When `isDown` is active we add an active class which as has a css animation zoom in and out effect for `mouseleave` & `mouseup`.

 ```javascript
   slider.addEventListener('mousedown', () => {